PRO-TIP: Schengen travel Insurance is mandatory for a Schengen visa to Austria!

 NAME: Axel Strauss

-DATE: 18/03/2025
+DATE: 10/21/2025

 Austria receives over 40 million international visitors each year.
-And there’s plenty of reasons why.
+And there are plenty of reasons why.
 Along with being the home of Mozart, Beethoven, Schubert, Strauss, Freud, and Schwarzenegger, the country also boasts both the oldest still-operating restaurant and oldest zoo in Europe.
 Then there’s its snow-capped Alps, crystal-clear lakes, charming little villages, and a stunning mix of Baroque and modern architecture.
 Plus world-class wining and dining, vibrantly diverse arts and culture scenes, and some of Europe’s best coffee.

 Is travel insurance mandatory for Austria?

 Whether or not travel insurance is mandatory for your trip to Austria depends on a few factors.
-But mainly — on where exactly you’re coming from.
+But mainly, on where exactly you’re coming from.

 Because along with having one of the world’s oldest flags, Austria also happens to be one of Europe’s many European Union and Schengen countries.
 As such, it requires that most travelers from non-EU countries apply for a Schengen visa to visit.